Erenzirek/Unity-Projects/GridlockRush_Presentation.md

 - **Future Updates**: Plans new cars, and additional level designs.
 - **Player Feedback**: Your suggestions will shape upcoming features.

-## Code Review

-Before diving into the game's visual design and insights, it’s important to conduct a **Code Review** to ensure quality, maintainability, and optimization.

-1. **Code Structure**:

-   - Ensure the codebase follows a clean and consistent structure.
-   - Organize the project into clear directories for assets, scripts, and resources.
-   - Check for unnecessary duplication and streamline code where possible.

-2. **Performance Optimization**:

-   - Review how traffic simulation and physics calculations are handled to optimize performance, especially for mobile devices.
-   - Look for areas where memory usage can be reduced and frame rates improved, especially during intense traffic scenarios.
-   - Optimize loading times for smoother gameplay experience.

-3. **Bug and Error Checking**:

-   - Ensure that all major gameplay features work smoothly, including traffic AI, car physics, and user interactions.
-   - Address any existing bugs or glitches in the game mechanics, particularly in time-sensitive challenges or parking sequences.

-4. **Code Readability**:

-   - Ensure that variable names are meaningful, and code is well-documented for future developers.
-   - Simplify complex logic where possible to make it easier for new developers to understand and contribute.

-5. **Testing**:
-   - Implement unit tests where applicable, especially for traffic behavior and car controls.
-   - Perform stress tests to ensure the game can handle multiple cars and dynamic traffic scenarios without performance degradation.

-By conducting a thorough code review, we ensure that **Gridlock Rush** remains performant, bug-free, and ready for future development.

 ## Visual Insights